 The Packaging & Sustainability segment is a leader in sustainable packaging and plastics recycling, differentiated through manufacturing, technical and innovation capability and access to recycled materials.
 It is a market leader in rigid plastic packaging in Australia and New Zealand with a growing presence in Asia.
 The business is also a leader in select rigid metals packaging sectors in Australia and New Zealand and a leading supplier of sustainability, environmental, reconditioning and recycling services in Australia and New Zealand.
-The Packaging & Sustainability segment contributed 65% of the Group's revenue in FY2023.
+The Packaging & Sustainability segment contributed 65% of the Group's revenue in FY23.

 \$'000 2023 2022 Change %

 Revenue 1,282,115 1,208,575 6.1%

-Underlying EBITDA 1 188,777 197,713 (4.5%)
+Underlying EBITDA 188,777 197,713 (4.5%)

-EBITDA Margin % 14.7% 16.4% (1.7%)
+EBITDA margin % 14.7 % 16.4% (1.7%)

-Underlying EBIT 2 101,727 110,197 (7.7%)
+Underlying EBIT 101,727 110,197 (7.7%)

-EBIT Margin % 7.9% 9.1% (1.2%)
+EBIT margin % 7.9 % 9.1% (1.2%)

-Revenue for the Packaging & Sustainability segment of \$1,282.1 million for the year was \$73.5 million or 6.1% higher than the prior year.
-Revenue was ahead in the Australian packaging business which benefitted from the acquisition of Synergy Packaging (\$18 million incremental impact) and increased revenue from the pass through of higher input costs.
+Revenue for the Packaging & Sustainability segment 6.1% higher than the prior year.
+Revenue was ahead in the Australian packaging business which benefitted from the acquisition of Synergy Packaging (\$18 million the pass through of higher input costs.
 The business delivered volume growth in the health and personal care sector, but this result was offset by softer demand in other markets, including the agricultural and coatings sectors.
 Revenue in the New Zealand packaging business was also ahead, driven by cost recovery but also with higher volumes in the fresh food and dairy packaging sectors.
 These were offset by lower industrial steel drum and kiwifruit tray volumes, impacted by unfavourable weather conditions during the year.
-Volumes were well ahead in the Australian closures business, but the Asian business was impacted by lower volumes in China, due to COVID related disruption and softening demand, as well as by sugar shortages in the Philippines during the year.
+Volumes were well ahead in the Australian closures business, but the Asiar business was impacted by lower volumes in China, due to COVID-related disruption and softening demand, as well as by sugar shortages in the Philippines during the year.
 In the Recycling business volumes were lower in the infrastructure and construction sectors, and the honey season was impacted by adverse weather conditions in New Zealand.
-Segment revenues were also adversely impacted by foreign exchange translation, mainly relating to the stronger Australian dollar compared to the New Zealand dollar in FY2023.
+Segment revenues were also adversely impacted by foreign exchange translation, mainly relating to the stronger Australian dollar compared to the New Zealand dollar in FY23.